 4. Have Lunch on Local Restaurants’ Patios

 Grey and Bruce counties are home to some of the greatest restaurants around.
 Whether you’re looking for a casual outing for the family or fine-dining for date night, there’s lots to choose from.
 An added bonus of these great restaurants is that tons of them have outdoor patios which are great to enjoy in the spring.
-Some of my favourite local patios include Fire & Ice in Markdale, the Corner Cafe & Grill in Thornbury, The Mill Cafe in Thornbury and Sails in Meaford.
+Some favourite local patios include Fire & Ice in Markdale, the Corner Cafe & Grill in Thornbury, The Mill Cafe in Thornbury and Sails in Meaford.

 5. Go Fishing!

 Fishing season officially opened in April and there are lots of places to take advantage of it in Grey and Bruce.
 Inland lakes including Lake Eugenia and Irish Lake are great for fishing.
 The Beaver River is also a great stop.
 The list goes on and on!
 You can get your fishing license online or at local Hardware stores then get out there and get fishing!

 6. Checkout local Waterfalls

 There are some great waterfalls in our area which are a wonder to behold anytime of the year there is no doubt about that, but the spring has got to be the best.
 The snow is melting away into our lakes, rivers and of course waterfalls.
 Now is when our local waterfalls are rushing with the most water making them their most plentiful and most picture perfect.
 I don’t think I’ve ever seen Eugenia Falls as full as last spring’s flood!
 What a spectacle!
 Another favourite of mine is Hogg’s Falls.